-This WordPress beginner tutorial focuses on the very first steps you’ll need to take in order to get started with managing your site: finding your WordPress website login and managing your user account.
+This WordPress beginner tutorial focuses on the basic skills you’ll need to learn in order to get started with managing your site: finding your WordPress website login and managing your user account.

 If you’ve logged in to WordPress a few times already you might not find much new information in this tutorial.
 However, you might find the discussion about password best practices and user roles useful.